SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

 Chapter 4.
 Caching Policy
 ******************

-This chapter will explain TTL(Time To Live), Caching-Key and expiration policy that are fundamental to the service.
+This chapter will explain the TTL(Time To Live), Caching-Key and expiration policy, which are fundamental to the service.
-Stored contents are only available while TTL is valid.
+Stored content is only available while the TTL is valid.
 Standard HTTP protocol specifies Cache-Control for setting the TTL.
 However, this is not mandatory.
 Various TTL policies and :ref:`caching-purge` will improve service quality.

-HTTP has various standards that classify contents.
+HTTP has various standards that classify content.
-Also, there could be various Caching-Key as well.
+There could be various Caching-Keys as well.
-Less frequently updating contents not only help reducing load on the origin server but also easy to scale up the service.
+Updating content less frequently not only helps reduce the load on the origin server, but also makes it easier to scale up the service.
-In this chapter, several methods to establish optimized expiration policy for a service will be discussed.
+In this chapter, several methods to establish an optimized expiration policy for a service will be discussed.

-In order to use upcoming configuration as a default setting for all virtual hosts, place it under the ``<VHostDefault>``.
+In order to use the upcoming configuration as a default setting for all virtual hosts, place it under the ``<VHostDefault>``.
-On the contrary, to use the configuration for the specific virtual host, place it under the <Vhost> tag.
+On the contrary.
+To use the configuration for the specific virtual host, place it under the <Vhost> tag.

-**Caching-Key** is a unique value that distinguishes contents.
+The **Caching-Key** is a unique value that distinguishes contents.
-In a similar way, file system has a unique path for a file(eg. /usr/conf.txt).
+In a similar way, a file system has a unique path for a file (e.g. /usr/conf.txt).
-Occasionally people confuses Caching-Key with URL.
+Occasionally people confuse the Caching-Key with URL.
-However, depends on various functions in HTTP, identical URL could return different contents.
+However, depending on various functions of HTTP, identical URLs could return different content.

 .. toctree::